Leaky Gut Syndrome: A Gateway to Developing New Adult Food Allergies?

 What blood tests are relevant for adult food allergies?

 Specific IgE blood tests measure immune antibodies directed against individual food proteins.
 Total IgE levels may also be assessed.
-Learn more about how to read your allergy lab report.
+These tests can help identify potential immune sensitisation, though results should always be interpreted alongside your symptoms and clinical history by an appropriate healthcare professional.

 Is leaky gut syndrome a recognised medical condition in the UK?

 Increased intestinal permeability is a recognised physiological phenomenon studied in medical research.
 However, "leaky gut syndrome" as a standalone diagnosis is not currently part of standard UK clinical guidelines.
-The concept remains an active area of scientific investigation.
+The concept remains an active area of scientific investigation, particularly regarding its potential links to allergies and autoimmune conditions.

 Should I stop eating a food if my IgE test is positive?

 A positive IgE result indicates sensitisation but does not always mean you will experience a clinical reaction.
-Dietary decisions should be made in consultation with a healthcare professional.
-Our guide on false positive allergy results explains why this distinction matters.
+Dietary decisions based on test results should be made in consultation with a healthcare professional who can assess the full clinical picture and provide appropriate medical advice.

 What is the difference between a food allergy and a food intolerance?